Wa, Ghana

 Wa is a town and the capital of the Wa Metropolitan Assembly and the Upper West Region of Ghana.
-It has a population of 200,672 people according to the 2021 census.
+It has a population of 200,672 people, according to the 2021 census.

 The town is a transportation hub for the Upper West region, with major roads leading north to Hamile, and northeast to Tumu and the Upper East Region.
-There is also a small airport, named the Wa Airport.
+There is also an airport, named the Wa Airport.
+The name Wa is a Dagbani word meaning 'we came to watch a dance'.
+The town emerged as an important center of trade.

 History

 Etymology

 Wa is a Dagbani word meaning te wa kaa yeng seore ('we came to watch a dance').

 Formation

 Wa emerged as an important center of trade.

-Under the Northern Protectorates, the town experienced slow infrastructure development due to neglection by the colonial administration.
+Under the Northern Protectorates, the town experienced slow infrastructure development due to neglect by the colonial administration.

 Administration

 Wa has a mayor–council form of government.
 The mayor is appointed/approved by the town council, the Wa Municipal Assembly.
 The current mayor of Wa is Hon.
 Tahiru Issahaku Moomin.

 Economy

 Despite its urban status, Wa is in many ways still an agricultural community with the majority of the town's population engaged in small scale farming.
 Main crops grown include corn, millet, yams, okra and groundnuts.
 The town also grows cash crops, which include soya beans, and groundnuts, bambara beans.